openrails/openrails/Source/Documentation/Manual/operation.rst

 this new departure time is compared with the scheduled departure time and the higher value is selected as the real departure time.

-AI freight trains stop for 20 seconds at stations.

 A train is considered to be a passenger train if at least one wagon (or engine) carries passengers.